EdbMails EDB Recovery and Migration software

 After verifying and testing the migration, decommission your Office 365 environment.
 Remove any Office 365 licenses, delete your Office 365 tenant, and disable any remaining Exchange Online connectors.

-I. Pre-migration activities for O365 to Exchange migration
+2. Pre-migration activities for Office 365 to Exchange 2019 migration

 • Step 1: Check that you meet the following requirements on Office 365